 Here is the result of executing “net use” command.
-It show network map drives.
+It shows network map drives.
 Read more about net use command on How to Create Map Network Drive In Windows 10 and Server? article.

 Navigate to drive Y: and see what files the Windows 10 folder has?

-Let’s copy some files from shared folder to our computer with command.
+Let’s copy some files from the shared folder to our computer with command.
 It performs by

 “copy” command.
 Type “copy ‘Windows 10 Reports.txt C:\Users\Shais\Desktop” then press enter.

 See the Windows 10 Reports text file has been copied to my desktop on Windows 8.
-You can copy files with copy command.
-But to copy a full directory with it’s contents, use “xcopy” command.
+You can copy files with the copy command.
+But to copy a full directory with its contents, use “xcopy” command.

-That’s all share files using command line.
+That’s all share files using the command line.
 Hope you find this article helpful and replay to this question.
-Command line is simple or hard?
+Command-line is simple or hard?

-Comment us your answer about share files using command and etc. It will help use to create more beneficial and helpful articles.
+Comment us your answer about share files using command and etc. It will help users to create more beneficial and helpful articles.